KumarNayan11/ElectGuide-AI/README.md

 ## Repository Constraints

-This project intentionally uses a lightweight architecture without heavy frameworks to stay within the **10MB repository size limit** required for the challenge:
+This project intentionally uses a lightweight architecture to stay within the **10 MB repository size limit** required for the challenge:

 - No React, Vue, or frontend frameworks
 - No UI component libraries
 - No heavy build tooling
 - All styling is vanilla CSS
 - `node_modules` is excluded from the repository
+- JSON-based knowledge retrieval instead of large vector databases

+---

+## Project Goal

+ElectGuide-AI demonstrates how a **lightweight AI system** can combine structured knowledge, conversational reasoning, and cloud infrastructure to create an accessible civic education tool — making election information available to every citizen, simply and reliably.